 If consuming A1 casein dairy slows things down for you and you’re battling SIBO or trying to heal your leaky gut, you may want to cut it out of your diet or try switching to A2 casein dairy sources until you get things under control.
 Many feel better cutting dairy completely out of their diets for good while others feel better when they eat it.
 I certainly credit whole-pastured, A2 casein Jersey milk for part of my recovery from a damaged gut wall caused by SIBO.
 But that’s my experience not yours.
 Only you can decide what’s right for you.

 Nightshades can be very irritating with sensitivity to them probably increasing with age.
 I know I can’t handle the same amounts of spicy food like I used to.
-It, along with large quantities of uncooked tomatoes, sends me running to the little boy’s room without fail.
+It, along with large quantities of uncooked tomatoes with skin, sends me running to the little boy’s room without fail.
 Because it decreases intestinal transit time, slowed peristalsis is not really an issue.

 However, I can see a problem due to chronic inflammation caused by eating these irritating foods in large quantities especially if you are genetically susceptible.
 And if they are in contact with the mucosa for an extended period because of a small intestine clogged by loads of indigestible fiber or partly paralysed by gluten derived adenosine or opioids from any source, then I can easily see how they might promote SIBO and leaky gut.